PistonDevelopers/current/README.md

 This can also be done with more advanced objects, because Rust calls `drop` and cleans up the old object before it gets replaced with a new one.

+Read more in the issue for [Best coding practices with current objects](https://github.com/PistonDevelopers/current/issues/15)

 ### Why?

 When you are calling a normal function, you use order or naming to tell the compiler the relationships between data on the stack: